The Benefits of Creatine: A Comprehensive Guide

 Other forms exist, but research hasn’t shown consistent advantages over monohydrate.

-Generally safe for most people when used as directed (check with your doctor first).
+Generally Safe: Creatine is safe for most people when used as directed (always check with your doctor first).

 💧 Drink enough water—creatine pulls water into your muscles.